Fikayomi31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Writing a script that create a directory called mydir  with permission 751 in the working directory
+Writing a script that change the group owner to schoo for file hello